 To avoid serious foot problems that could result in losing a toe, foot, or leg, follow these guidelines:

 This information has been prepared by the Consumer Education Committee of the American College of Foot and Ankle Surgeons, a professional society of over 6,000 foot and ankle surgeons.
 Members of the College are Doctors of Podiatric Medicine who have received additional training through surgical residency programs.
 The mission of the College is to promote superior care of foot and ankle surgical patients through education, research and the promotion of the highest professional standards.

 - Inspect your feet daily.
 Check for cuts, blisters, redness, swelling, or nail problems.
 Use a magnifying hand mirror to look at the bottom of your feet.
-Call Dr. Lagdaan if you notice anything.
+Call Dr. Lagdaan or Dr. Hoffmann if you notice anything.

 - Wash your feet in lukewarm (not hot!) water.
 Keep your feet clean by washing them daily.
 Use only lukewarm water – the temperature you would use on a newborn baby.

 - Be gentle when bathing your feet.
 Wash them using a soft washcloth or sponge.
 Dry by blotting or patting, and carefully dry between the toes.

 - Moisturize your feet – but not between your toes.
 Use a moisturizer daily to keep dry skin from itching or cracking.
 But DON’T moisturize between the toes –that could encourage a fungal infection.

 - Cut nails carefully.
 Cut them straight across and file the edges.
 Don’t cut nails too short, as this could lead to ingrown toe nails.
 If you have concerns about your nails, consult Dr. Lagdaan or Dr. Hoffmann.

 - Never treat corns or calluses yourself.
 No “bathroom surgery” or medicated pads.
 Visit your doctor for appropriate treatment.